-(3.2) Positive role modelling in our interactions with others, in our work ethic, timekeeping, in our habits, body language, and our outlooks is very important for the students.
-This includes me, and every member of staff or even some of the students.
+(3.2) Positive role modelling in our interactions with others, in our work ethic, timekeeping, in our habits, body language, and our outlooks is very important for students.
+This includes me, every member of staff and even some of the students.

 We should respond to the day positively, with the goal of making a difference in someone’s life, to the aesthetic of the garden, to nature or to ourselves.
 Enthusiasm is infectious.

 It’s important to engage all members of staff in the session, as this helps motivate all of the students.
 If a member of staff instead sits out deciding to scroll through their phone, then it gives the student, the wrong idea of what is acceptable, and this behaviour could be mirrored by the student and will create an obstruction to them fully engaging in a PSTE.
 Engaging staff in a task therefore can be as important as engaging student a student in a task.
 If a student is working independently during the sessions, their support worker should still be engaged in a task somewhere in the garden.

 Role modelling can also be useful in motivating staff to understand what is expected.
 It is important to instil a culture where staff also feel engaged in the landscape, alongside the students.
 If staff are role modelling then it will motivate all the other members of staff.
 Many support staff are with the same student each week, so they also become familiar with and invested in the workshop.